Karim Massimov: Early life and career

 Karim Massimov was born to a Muslim family of Tajik and Uyghur roots, in the city of Tselinograd (now Astana, Kazakhstan).
 He is the son of Eleanor Azhybekova and Qazhymqan Massimov.
 His father held various managerial positions such as being the director of the Burundai Production Association of Wall Materials, deputy chief of the Glavtopsnab under the Council of Ministers of the Kazakh SSR, director of the Massimov Health Center LLP.
 In addition, he was president organizations of the National Agro-Industrial Chamber of Kazakhstan and the Kazakhstan Yoga Association.

 Education

 In 1982, Massimov graduated from the Republican Physics and Mathematics Boarding School in Alma-Ata.
 From 1985 to 1988, he studied at the People's Friendship University of Russia where he learned Arabic, then the Alma-Ata Institute of National Economy.

 From 1988 to 1989, Massimov studied Chinese at the Beijing Institute of Language, taught at the Wuhan University School of Law from 1989 to 1991, and then Columbia University in New York City.
 In 1998, he graduated from the graduate school of the Kazakh State Academy of Management.
-In 1999, Massimov earned a doctoral degree from the Moscow State University of Technologies and Management named after K.G.
-Razumovskiy.
+In 1999, Massimov earned a doctoral degree from the Moscow State University of Technologies and Management.
 That same year, he defended his doctoral dissertation on the topic "Problems of the formation of industry of the Republic of Kazakhstan and ways to solve them (theory and practice)".